LorenvXn/Spark-Couchbase-Integration-on-Dockers-/README.md

 ```

-From Scala (Sprk container), run the following Scala lines from spark-shell, to check the environment has been set-up properly:
+Now, in the Spark container, run the following Scala lines from spark-shell, to check if the environment has been set-up properly:

 <i> Bucket beer-sample will be used as example</i>
 ```